TOS vs TradeStation

 Asset Classes and Accounts

-thinkorswim is a trading platform offered to Schwab customers.
-The software can place orders for these asset classes:
+thinkorswim is a Schwab trading platform available to Schwab customers.
+The software can place trades in the following asset classes:

 • Options